cstandefer88/Xpndbl_Full_Stack/README.md

 Clone the repository to your local machine
 Run npm install inside the directory to install all the dependecies used in this project.
-Once the dependecies are installed, you can run nodemon in terminal and visit localhost:3000 to view the web app locally.
+Once the dependecies are installed, you can run nodemon in terminal and webpack --watch and visit localhost:3000 to view the web app locally.

 #Unsolved Problems